kr45732/rust-query-api/README.md

 - `api_key`: Api key needed to access this api (NOT a Hypixel API key)
 - `postgres_db_url`: Full url for the PostgreSQL database
 - `webhook_url`: Discord webhook url for logging

+### Todo
+- Improved error handling
+- Lowest bin prices
+- Average pet prices for all tiers and levels